 The process of completing the application to the mortgage company's satisfaction can take time and effort.
-Pay attention to any letters the mortgage company sends you about your application and make sure you get them documents by any deadline they set.
 Don't give up.

 If you need help filling out an application, contact a housing counselor by calling the DC Foreclosure Prevention Hotline at (202) 265-2255.